 N55 Water Methanol Injection

 We’re not really going to discuss WMI in this article.
-We will write a separate guide for N55 methanol injection.
+With that being said, we do have an entire N55 Water Methanol Injection Guide which covers the subject in great detail.
 However, WMI does act as additional fueling.
 HPFP or port injection mods can get expensive for the N55 engine.
-As such, water-methanol injection is a solid option for those with modest goals.
+As such, a water-methanol injection system is a solid option for those with modest goals.
 Depending on how much you want to lean on methanol injection the N55 can make 500+whp with stock fueling.

 You’ll still be stuck with pump gas or E30 mixtures at the most.
 However, WMI remains a good solution for modest setups.
 Again, we’ll expand on this in another post and link to it here.